tzktz/GFP-GAN-FACE-ENHANCE-MODEL/README.md

 Steps to follow...

-1.You need to install detctron2 first
+1.You need to install gfpgan first

 2.Run the cmd  `pip install -r requirements.txt`